 Not all plans and internet speeds are available in each of the ISP’s service areas.
 You’ll have to check with your representative for the exact plans offered to your address.
-For example, Frontier’s FiOS fiber plans are in only a few areas in six states, and Frontier’s Vantage plans are available only in parts of seven states.

 How fast Frontier internet is depends on what type you get.
 Frontier fiber internet speeds can reach up to 1,000 Mbps or 1 Gbps, but fiber internet is available in only a select few cities.
 Frontier’s DSL internet services offer download speeds from 6 Mbps to 115 Mbps.